+It can be a challenging task to know how much tax you need to pay on cryptocurrency transactions.
 If you are buying and holding a crypto asset and then selling it at a future date, this will incur a capital gains tax.
 It means you will likely have to pay tax on it.
 Although, the amount of crypto tax you will pay depends on a few factors:

-- Are you an Australian resident for tax purposes
+- Are you an Australian resident for tax purposes?

-- How much income you earn
+- How much income do you earn?

-As an example, if you purchase Ethereum as an investment and sold it later for AUD, or exchanged it for another cryptocurrency coin at a higher price that resulted in a capital gain, you will need to pay tax.
+If you're a cryptocurrency enthusiast and have invested or traded in digital currencies, then you will be taxed on any capital gains resulting from your crypto trades.
+As an example, if you purchased Ethereum with AUD as an investment and sold it back for cash or another cryptocurrency at a higher price that resulted in a capital gain, you will need to pay tax on the gain.

 However, if you hold your crypto asset for more than 12 months, you could be entitled to a 50% capital gains tax discount.
 This means that even if the market value (in AUD) of your crypto portfolio changes, you don't make a capital gain or loss until you have disposed of your digital assets.